Besides talking about things that have finished, in English, the simple past tense is also used when we want something.

 The President always stayed up late to read books when he was young.

-3. A truth in the past:
+3. A fact, a truth from the past:

 Early bicycles had wooden wheels.

-He opened the door, took off his shoes and threw the car keys on the table.
+He opened the door, took off his shoes, and threw the car keys on the table.

-5. An action that took place over a long period of time in the past but has now ended:
+5. An event that took place a long time ago but has now ended:

 He worked as a librarian for a few years.